+Rescue-B

+Sample of possible RescueB setup

+1.1 Description:

-- 1.1 Description: - 1.1.1 The arena is modular.
-Each module can be thought of as a "room" in a building. - 1.1.2 Modules may be placed adjacent to each other (on the same level horizontally) or may be stacked vertically.
-Modules on the same level are connected by level hallways.
-Modules on different levels are connected by a sloping hallway or ramp.
-A ramp will not exceed an incline of 25 degrees from the horizontal, and will have walls at least 300 mm high.
+1.1.1 The arena is modular.
+Each module can be thought of as a "room" in a building.

+1.1.2 Modules may be placed adjacent to each other (side by side) or stacked vertically (above/below).

+1.1.3 Adjacent modules will be placed so that the floors are level to each other and the horizontal (plane of the earth).
+1.1.4 Stacked modules will be connected by a ramp (sloping hallway) with an incline of approximately 25 degrees from the horizontal.

+1.1.5 Modules and ramps will have walls approximately 300 mm high.
+Walls will be a light color (white, or close to white).